-- 2. Mark the Stay signed in checkbox if you wish to remain signed in even if you close your browser session or reboot your computer.
+- 2. Mark the I have read and accept... checkbox to acknowledge that you accept the terms of the access agreement.
+(You may not see this checkbox.) - 3.
+Mark the Stay signed in checkbox if you wish to remain signed in even if you close your browser session or reboot your computer.
 You will remain signed in for approximately 30 days.
-(If you leave this box unmarked, the system will automatically sign you out if you close your browser or reboot your computer.) - 3.
-Press the Sign In With Google button. - 4.
-A Google sign in screen will appear.
+(If you leave this box unmarked, the system will automatically sign you out if you close your browser or reboot your computer.) - 4.
+Press the Sign In With Google button. - A Google sign in screen will appear.
 Select the Google account that you associate with Orchid Fusion VMS.
-If you are already signed into the selected Google account, Orchid Fusion VMS will open. - 5.
-If you are not already signed into Google, enter your password and press the Next button.
+If you are already signed into the selected Google account, Orchid Fusion VMS will open. - If you are not already signed into Google, enter your password and press the Next button.
 Orchid Fusion VMS will open.